3 law officers killed, 5 others wounded trying to serve warrant in North Carolina, authorities say

-The officers were first shot at as they approached the suburban home, and then they fired at a suspect in the front yard, Charlotte-Mecklenburg Police Chief Johnny Jennings said.
-He said after that man fell, more shots were fired at them from inside the home.
+The officers were first shot at by the wanted suspect as they approached the suburban home in Charlotte and they killed him in the front yard, Charlotte-Mecklenburg Police Chief Johnny Jennings said at a news conference.

+A second person then fired on officers from inside the home where a high-powered rifle was found, Jennings said.

 WSOC-TV said their helicopter captured an armored vehicle driving through yards and knocking over recycling bins before officers removed a person with blood on their shirt who was then loaded into an ambulance.

+Several armored vehicles were on nearby lawns and driveways of the older suburban neighborhood of a tree-lined street with brick homes.
+A shattered window, blinds torn, was in a street and a entire doorway was leaning against of one of the vehicles.

+“A lot of the questions that need to be answered, we don’t even know what those questions are now," Jennings said less than four hours after the shooting.
+“We have to get a full understanding of why this occurred and also uphold the integrity of the investigation.”

 Many roads in the area including Interstate 77 were closed so ambulances could get to hospitals faster.
-TV footage showed ambulances speeding to hospitals with several vehicles with sirens on both in front and behind them.
+TV footage showed ambulances speeding to hospitals escorted by vehicles both in front and behind with their sirens wailing.

+Rissa Reign was cleaning her house when she heard the first shots ring out.
+There was a pause, then a second set of shots and then a third.
+She stepped outside.

+“When we came outside, there were no cops at all, then cops started rushing, rushing, rushing, rushing in,” she said, adding armored SWAT trucks quickly followed and they "were going over the grass, everything, and they started shooting again.”

 Kiashia Williams was driving home when she heard several shots separated by a few seconds.